hbarry89/Social-Network-API/README.md

 - [Click here](https://drive.google.com/file/d/1ppO7AGZM48_msU3IXBbABQpY7qsiPifG/view) for a video demo of this application.

-- Enter the following commands to invoke the application:
+- Enter the following command to invoke the application:

 `npm run start`